PixifyAI/insta-flux/README.md

 To use the installation scripts:

-- On Windows, save the `install.bat` file and double-click it to run.
+- On Windows, save the `win_quick.bat` file and double-click it to run.
-- On Linux, save the `install.sh` file, give it execute permissions with `chmod +x install.sh`, and then run it with `./install.sh`.
+- On Linux, save the `linux_quick.sh` file, give it execute permissions with `chmod +x install.sh`, and then run it with `./linux_quick.sh`.

 (Note: The scripts pause before attempting to start the web UI, which won’t work until you add the API key to the `InstaFlux.py` file.
 After that, visit [http://127.0.0.1:7860](http://127.0.0.1:7860) in your browser.)